 January 2022 is upon us, and being the token vegan within my respective circles, I find myself being asked quite frequently lately: ‘What is Veganuary?”

 Originated in England, Veganuary is an organization that promotes going vegan for the month of January, offering tons of resources to make it fun and easy for people to participate in plant-based eating and living.
-Last year, over 580,000 people took part!
+This year, over 700,000 people took part!
 Even beyond their January campaign period, the team behind Veganuary works year-round to educate and create opportunities for both individuals and businesses to better connect with and protect the animals, promote global health, and fight climate change through veganism.
 They also promote workplace Veganuary “challenges” and work with food brands and restaurants to create delicious new vegan products and plant-based dishes.

 I’ve shared in earlier posts that my journey to going plant-based was far from well-planned, or linear, or perfect, and I think that – had I really mapped out my vegan transition – starting off a new year by participating in Veganuary would have offered an ideal launchpad.
 Though I wouldn’t trade my personal journey for anything, I do think this community and structure could provide a great opportunity for someone who’s been wanting to dip their toes in the vegan world.